olliiiver/sml_parser/examples/native/README.md

-# Native
+# Native example

+Test the library on our local machine.

-Test library locally.
-Should work on OS X and Linux via `run.sh`
+Should simply work on OS X and Linux via `run.sh`

 ## Convert binary file

-Convert a binary file (ehz_bin.bin) into C include file:
+If you have a binary output from a meter available, you can convert it by using `xxd`:

 ```
 xxd --include ehz_bin.bin >ehz_bin.h
 ```